vittoria2502/Vittoria-Stavolone-Portfolio-/README.md

 # Formula 1

-Welcome to the official repository of my Formula 1 Project, a full immersion into motorsport data analysis and race strategy simulation.
+Welcome to the official repository of my Formula 1 project, a full immersion into motorsport data analysis and race strategy simulation.
 Over the course of 4 themed steps, I progressively built my technical skills and delivered structured outputs, merging my passion for Formula 1 with scientific programming.

 ## 🔸 Step 1: Setup and Foundations